uatthaphon/dailycomic/README.md

 # Daily Comic

-Simple theme for daily comic.
+Simple and clean daily comic blog theme for hugo.

 ## Installation
 In the folder of your Hugo site, run: